Ritaotao/pymtattl/README.md

 ## Introduction

-Download and store MTA Turnstile Data in text files or a SQLite database
+Download and store MTA Turnstile Data

-Automate downloading of turnstile entry/exit data from MTA.
-Allow to save data within requested time frame into a SQlite database and reshape data prior to 10/18/2014 into a more "relational" format.
-Considering to support more database types.
+Automate downloading turnstile entry/exit data from MTA website.
+Save as text files, or directly write to a SQLite/Postgres Database.
+Can also specify a requested time frame as the earliest files went back to 2010.

 MTA Turnstile Data: http://web.mta.info/developers/turnstile.html